 What makes this property unique

-The house and cottage are a kind of real estate antique for those who like the solid wood feel and staunch building style of those days.
-The island's original settler very likely chose this spot for its shelter from the Nor-easterly blasts that deliver the worst weather when it comes.
-This site enjoys a particular angle of sunlight through the day in all seasons, rising from behind the eastern hill and descending below the west, giving a range of color to the foliage as it goes.
+The main house and cottage are a kind of real estate antique (1824) for those who like the wood feel and staunch building style of those days, with smallish rooms suited to humans.
+The island's original settler/founder, Israel Lunt, very likely chose this spot for its shelter from the nor'easterly blasts that deliver the worst weather.
+This site enjoys a particular angle of sunlight through the day in all seasons, which rises from behind the eastern hill to illuminate the harbor and hillsides and descend below the western forest, imposing a wide range of color on all the vegetation throughout the day.
+I like to say that I live in a painting worthy of the Hudson Valley school.
+We are literally steps away from some of the most sublime coastal and pine forest Nature-walking, as we look out onto a small working waterfront and harbor that is always interesting.
+I am trying to cultivate flowers and vegetables worthy of these surroundings, so if there is a garden among you, I might ask your counsel.